Why is Damp Such a Problem in Older Homes?

 This begs the question of why we are now seeing more problems with rot than we have ever seen before, and a larger proportion of the country’s historic architecture literally crumbling away before our eyes.

 The answer lies in our modern-day obsession with warmth and insulation.
 A period home needs to be allowed to breathe, and by “suffocating” our history, we are causing expensive damage.
-However, the good news is that timber treatment services can recover many situations and prevent damp from spreading.
+However, the good news is that damp specialists in Essex can recover many situations and prevent damp from spreading.
 From there, it is a case of learning to maintain your older home in a way that will prevent the same problems from resurfacing years down the line.

 Don’t suffocate your house

 When you buy or sell a house, there is a huge amount of importance placed on energy efficiency.
 You will invariably be told that the insulation needs to be thicker, and the walls should be coated in this and injected with that.

 Yet visit Holland, where homes are built with their feet in the water, and you will not see a single home with a damp problem.
 In New York, where the climate is very similar to that of the UK, you will not see a single home with an injection hole, yet damp is not an issue.

 Every morning, as the sun warms the wall of a house after a cold night, the air inside it expands, and a proportion is pushed out through its connected pores.
 At the end of the day, as the temperature drops, the reverse happens as the air contracts.
 This is what is meant by the wall “breathing.”